sungen1/mygit/readme.txt

-Git is version contrlo system
+Git is a distributed version contrlo system
 Git is free software